5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 In the GUI you can now:

 * Either add any contact manually by using "Add contact by phonenumber".
 * Or use "import google Contacts" which is an script that retrieves all your Google Contacts and gives an SQL statement which insert all users into the database.
+[Check here how to insert them](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/issues/112).

+Once you have inserted these users they won't show up automatically.
+They need to be verified by the tracker which is not running yet.

 ## 6) Starting the tracker